Fayetteville seeks input for plotting path forward for parks

 The city's most recent park plan was released in 2002.

-The plan lists five sections of guiding principles: nature connection; stewardship and maintenance; active and well; gathering and placemaking; and resilient natural systems.
+The draft lists five sections of guiding principles: nature connection; stewardship and maintenance; active and well; gathering and placemaking and resilient natural systems.

 The plan outlines a few goals with each principle.
 For instance, goals include increasing recreational opportunities in nature, lakes and streams.
 Encouraging interaction with nature in parks, particularly in urban areas, also is a goal.

-The city needs to improve the financial stability of park operations with more funding sources and partnerships, the plan says.
+The city needs to improve the financial stability of park operations with more funding sources and partnerships, it says.
 Existing park and facility improvements should be a priority.
-The city also should expand opportunities for volunteerism, community financial contributions and stewardship, according to the plan.
+The city also should expand opportunities for volunteerism, community financial contributions and stewardship, according to the proposal.

 The plan places emphasis in the "active and well" section on making parks and programs accessible to people of all abilities.
 The "gathering and placemaking" section says parks should serve as community gathering spaces for events and performances.
-Art should be integrated into the city's public spaces, the plan says.
+Art should be integrated into the city's public spaces, it says.

-The city also should enhance the ecology of existing parks and land the city owns while making efforts to conserve additional land and strategically acquiring land for parks, according to the plan.
+The city also should enhance the ecology of existing parks and land the city owns while making efforts to conserve additional land and strategically acquiring land for parks, according to the document.

-The city's parks system has a large list of deferred maintenance, Laybourn said Wednesday.
+The city's parks system has a large list of deferred maintenance, Laybourn said.
 The dollar amount the city spends per resident on parks lags behind comparable cities in the nation, as does staffing, she said.

 The Parks Department primarily gets its money from sales tax, with a portion coming from fees associated with new residential developments.
 Residents also approved a $26.4 million bond issue for parks in 2019.

-Although revenue and staffing for parks is lacking, at the same time, the city has been taking on large capital projects because of grants and other sources, Laybourn said.
-For instance, the cultural arts corridor project to turn the Fay Jones woods downtown into a nature attraction and the Walton Arts Center parking lot into a civic gathering space was kick-started in 2017 by a $1.77 million Walton Family Foundation grant.
+Although revenue and staffing for parks are lacking, simultaneously, the city has been taking on large capital projects because of grants and other sources, Laybourn said.
+For instance, the cultural arts corridor project to turn the Fay Jones Woods downtown into a nature attraction and the Walton Arts Center parking lot into a civic gathering space was kick-started in 2017 by a $1.77 million Walton Family Foundation grant.
 In 2020, the Underwood family donated land to create the 38-acre Underwood Park at the former Razorback Golf Course west of Dean Solomon Road.
 The park is largely undeveloped while staff comes up with a plan for what should go there and how to pay for it.

 Alison Jumper, director of parks, natural resources and cultural affairs, said the city historically has used a service-based model for parks, as opposed to focusing on making money with its parks system.
 Fees to participate in programs are generally low or nonexistent, she said.